 I’ve worn older versions of the New Balance 696 in the past and logged full seasons of play in them.
 Those earlier models were lightweight, well-ventilated, and offered solid support for recreational-level tennis.
 Durability was consistent with what I’ve experienced from New Balance, and the ABZORB midsole provided reliable comfort over time.

 That said, the current New Balance 696v6 is a different shoe in terms of materials, fit, and construction.
-While my past experience with the 696 line gives helpful context, this review focuses on the v6 specifically, including fit impressions and how it compares to newer alternatives like the 996.
+While my past experience with the 696 line gives helpful context, this review focuses on the v6 specifically.

 My Experience With the New Balance 696v6